eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 To sign the transaction he applies `ECDSAsign(x,m)` where `m` is the hash value of `uTX` conveniently serialized.
 Once produced the signature `(r,s)` Carl fill `uTX` with an encoded version of the signature `SIG(r,s)`, obtaining the signed (and broadcastable) transaction `TX`.
-Then sends `TX` to the network and, later on, when confirmed (~6 blocks), it becomes part of the blockchain forever.
+Then sends `TX` to the network and, later on, when confirmed, it becomes part of the blockchain forever.

 We can see that inside `ECDSAsig` an elliptic curve point (`R`) is used.
-The idea of *sign-to-contract* is simply to tweak it with `h(R||c)`, making it __also__ a commitment to another value, the contract `c`.
+The idea of *sign-to-contract* is simply to tweak it with `h(R||c)`, making it __also__ a commitment to another value `c`.

 ```
 def ECDSAsign2contract(x,m,c):